blasferna/crispy-tailwind-select-issue/README.md

 # crispy-tailwind-select-issue

-This repository is a demo project to verify the fixes applied in the pull request of the crispy-tailwind repository.
+This repository is a demo project to verify the fixes applied in this [pull request](https://github.com/django-crispy-forms/crispy-tailwind/pull/150) of the crispy-tailwind repository.

 ## Getting Started